 Medical Weight Loss

-Stages of Weight loss:
+Stages of weight loss

-Second Stage, you will move into active weight loss.
+You will move into active weight loss.
 This will be your first appointment with Dr. Pate.
 He will discuss your results, life style & diet modifications required, coping techniques, and prescribe medications if needed.
 Dr. Pate will complete a history and physical.
 Your appointment will last approximately 1 hour.
 This stage will be a time to work toward your goal weight you have determined with Dr. Pate that is safe for you.
 During this stage you will visit our office once a month.
 Many programs require weekly visits, but we understand how hard it is to get off work and to make time for ourselves.
 Your life is like ours, crazy & busy.
 Our program is effective with monthly visits.
-If you are the type person who needs weekly check ins, you are welcome to come in as often as you would like.
+If you are the type person who needs weekly check-ins, you are welcome to come in as often as you would like.
 Monthly visits are continued until one of the following is obtained:

 - You reach your goal